abacusmodeling/abacus-develop/docs/quick_start/hands_on.md

 stress_thr		5		# the threshold of the stress convergence, in unit of kBar relax_nmax		100		# the maximal number of ionic iteration steps
 ```
-One can use the same `KPT`, `STRU`, pseudopotential, and orbital files as in the above SCF-LCAO example.
+Use the same `KPT`, `STRU`, pseudopotential, and orbital files as in the above SCF-LCAO example.
 The final optimized structure can be found in `OUT.MgO/running_cell-relax.log`.

 ### A quick PW example